openstax/code-quiz/README.md

-a small proof of concept python editor with code evaluation
+a small proof of concept python editor to run small programs and test their output is correct

-Try it out at [openstax.github.io/monaco-skulpt/](https://openstax.github.io/monaco-skulpt/)
+Try it out at [openstax.github.io/code-quiz/](https://openstax.github.io/code-quiz/)

 ![Screenshot](screenshot.png)